About Kurt Smith

 Is it safe to purchase a Ballpark E-Guide from this site?

 It is as safe as buying from someone on eBay; you can pay through PayPal or major credit card.
-The E-Guides are downloaded from the fine folks at E-junkie, who handle the credit card end of it.
+You download/purchase the E-Guides through HP MagCloud, the on-demand publishing service, and they handle the credit card end of it.
 You can view their service here.

 I will learn nothing about your personal or account information, since I do not deal with that part of it.
-Only your name and e-mail address, which is added to the newsletter list that you can opt out of at any time.
-Not that you wouldn’t be able to trust me, of course, but the transaction part is handled through another service.
+Not that you wouldn’t be able to trust me, of course, but the transaction is handled through another service.

 Why should I buy a Ballpark E-Guide?

-If you are a baseball fan, I sympathize with the feeling you may have that ballgame tickets are too expensive, the food is pricey and sometimes not very tasty, and getting in and out is too much hassle.
+If you are a baseball fan, I sympathize with the feeling you may have that tickets are too expensive, food is pricey and sometimes not very tasty, and getting to and from the game is too much hassle.
 I wrote these guides to help you or the baseball fan in your life save time, money, and aggravation so that you can simply enjoy a ballgame like any American should.

-I have spent many hours researching to help you be armed with knowledge, and it is my hope that the money you spent on a Ballpark E-Guide will be recouped in just one trip to the ballpark.
-If you frequently go to games, it should pay for itself many times over!
+I have spent many hours researching to help you be armed with knowledge, and it is my hope that the money you spent on a Ballpark E-Guide is recouped in just one trip to the ballpark.
+If you frequently go to games, it should pay for itself many times over.

 How do I purchase a Ballpark E-Guide?

-You simply click on “Buy It Now” button underneath, and then click on “Checkout” and enter the relevant information.
+You simply click on “Buy It Now” button underneath, decide whether you want a print and/or digital edition, and then enter your relevant information.

 You will receive an e-mail with a link to download each guide you have purchased.
-Just click on the link and it’s on its way to your computer!
 There is a time limit though, so please download it as soon as possible.

 Can I have a Ballpark E-Guide sent to me through the mail?